tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 “We don’t have paramedics here,” the sheriff explained.
 “I went ahead and called the nearest city, but they’re a forty-five minute drive out, maybe forty if they hurry.
 What the hell happened here?“

-I surveyed the scene, finally letting his shock subside and his curiosity take over.
+I surveyed the scene, finally letting my shock subside and the curiosity take over.

 “Looks like a truck, or something big at least, ran down the wall and ran over them both.
 By the state of Clark, looks like he might’ve been dragged through the rubble by the tires…”

 Emerson squinted, rubbing the stubble on his chin with his knobby hands.
 “I thought so too at first, but look.
 Look at the wall.”

 My attention once more rose to the wall, trying to make sense of whatever detail the sheriff had gleaned from its demolished beams and scattered drywall chunks.
 I was about to say that I didn’t understand the sheriff’s meaning, when the realization struck me: all of the debris from the wall itself was cast outside of the hotel, not inwards.
-I looked back up at the Emerson, who was already giving me a look that said “you see what I mean?”
+I looked back up at Emerson, who was already giving me a look that said “you see what I mean?”

 “But that’s… that doesn’t make any sense.
 I can see the tire marks, there had to have been a truck!”

 “I know.
 But whatever tore up the room didn’t come from outside, it came from in here, breaking down the wall as it went.”

 We traced the trail of rubble and tire marks with our eyes.
 There was a clear “start” point inside the room, several feet from the door.
-They continued on, carving valleys in the piles of splintered wood and in Clark’s body, until they finally made their way outside.
+The trail continued on, carving valleys in the piles of splintered wood and in Clark’s body, until they finally made their way outside.
 There, as suddenly as they’d begun inside, the marks of burnt rubber disappeared.

 We stepped through the shattered wall into the cool night air.